Home Boxing Mike Tyson record – boxing win loss fight record & stats!

 Mike Tyson boxing career record: Iron Mike most notable fights!

-Unbreakable Mike Tyson Records
+Unbreakable Mike Tyson records

 1. Youngest Champion: The Brooklyn, New York local started his pro career at 18 years old with a rankling KO to commence his run.
 By the age of 20, he had amassed an undefeated record at 22 triumphs with 21 of those dropping by Knockout.
 Battle avid supporters quickly perceived the at no other time seen fierceness that he diverted in the ring.